Doctoral research at Kask/School of Arts, Ghent (2017- )

 The lecture-performance The Actual Event constitutes the poetics of my theatre work.
 It consists of an actualisation and invocation of all the infinitesimal elements that our senses fail to grasp or that we don’t pay attention to or that are either too big or too small for our senses to grasp.
 But these elements have a true agency in a theater space while we are present: sound vibrations, dust, electromagnetic radiations, bacteria, body fluids, heart beats… By drawing the attention of the spectators on the infinitesimal, the performance functions as an enhancer for the senses.
 It also places the (human) spectator as an agent that carries responsibility for what is happening.

-As a way of introduction I’ve given a brief outline of these two (public) manifestations of my research in order to draw the attention on the fact that this research has been defined until now with the urge to define a certain type of theatre that situates itself in a constant ambivalence.
+This research has been defined until now with the urge to define a certain type of theatre that situates itself in a constant ambivalence.
 It is the ambivalence between being a metaphor, a mere image of what is happening outside, and being a model of it that respond to its own rules and therefore is a space for speculations on other possibles.
 It is a place where spectators gather every night in order to play what I call “the game of care, fragility and responsibility”.
 But it is not always clear how serious this game is and what is exactly at stake.
 In Tonight, Lights out! for example, spectators have a light switch in their hands and they are asked to collectively switch off the lights (of the theatre evening).
 But the motivations for this remain open.
 Are they doing this for ecological reasons, as a gesture for the climate?
 Or is it something that is meant to remain solely in between the four walls of where the performance happens?